Our Familial and Racial Existence in Heaven

 Personal Identity and Corporate Relations

 When we reflect on the initially abstract question of our identity, of who we are, we inevitably are led to define ourselves according to various outward relations with others.
 A mother cannot define herself without reference to her particular children and husband, nor can people living in a closely-knit community define themselves apart from the others.
-We cannot accurately apprehend our personal constitution apart from our particular sex, and neither can we try to define ourselves satisfactorily without including our cultural and genetic inheritance from our ancestors, which is inextricably tied in with our specific race.
+We cannot accurately apprehend our personal constitution apart from our particular sex, and neither can we try to define ourselves satisfactorily without including our cultural and genetic inheritance from our ancestors, which is inextricably tied in with our specific ethnic and racial group.
 A proper view of identity is corporately and covenantally grounded.

 The nature of our identity even provides certain restrictions on how we can hypothetically conceive of ourselves.
 For example, consider a white male living in some small twenty-first century American town named John Doe.
 Someone could ask the question, “What would John Doe be like if he were born a woman in Africa in 1450?”, but the question would be purposeless, as it would be speaking of a different person altogether.
 Part of who he is includes his identity as God has rooted it in a particular sex, race, time, and place—not to mention other factors.
 Our identity cannot be separated from these factors, not even hypothetically.
 There is a certain sense in which we can hypothetically discuss how we might have been had different things occurred in our lives, but this is within limits.
 I might be able to discuss how I would be different if I went to a different school when I was younger, but I would be speaking of a different person if I posited too many hypothetical alterations.1